whitemike889/kube-lego/README.md

 - Setups which utilize 1:1 NAT need to ensure internal resources can reach gateway controlled public addresses.
 - Additionally, your domain must point to your externally available Load Balancer (either directly or via 1:1 NAT)

+### Switching from staging to production
+At some point you'll be ready to use LetsEncrypt production API URL.
+To make the switch in kube-lego, please do the following:
+* Update `LEGO_URL` to `https://acme-v01.api.letsencrypt.org/directory`
+* Delete delete the existing k8s secret `kube-lego-account`
+* Delete other secrets that hold data for certificates you want to replace
+* Restart kube-lego

 ## Ingress controllers